 - Remove from oven and let stand for a few minutes to cool off.
 Then slice in four and eat while still hot

 - Perforated pans work much better than regular ones.
 But for best results we recommend a good quality pizza stone.
-Heat the stone at 500° for an hour before baking and slide the pizza directly onto it.
+Heat the stone at 500° for 40-60 minutes before baking and slide the pizza directly onto it.
 Its a good idea to get a small pizza peel to easily slide pizzas on and off the stone.

-- If you find the mozzarella is caramelizing (turning a bit brown) when you bake the pizza, try baking the pizza dough with sauce only for 3-5 minutes till pizza is almost finished, then taking out of the oven and adding basil, cheese, etc. Put the pizza back in the oven and bake till cheese is bubbling and crust is golden colour.
+- If you find the mozzarella is caramelizing (turning a brown) when you bake the pizza, try baking the pizza dough with sauce only for 3-5 minutes till pizza is almost finished, then taking out of the oven and adding basil, cheese, etc. Put the pizza back in the oven and bake till cheese is bubbling and crust is golden colour.